Strangford Lough Crossing

 The Strangford Lough Crossing represents more than connectivity—it embodies the integrated, place-based approach advocated by the Pivotal Public Policy Forum, where infrastructure serves multiple strategic objectives simultaneously.
 This is an opportunity to demonstrate how Northern Ireland can develop infrastructure that balances economic, social, and environmental priorities for generations to come.

-Join us in supporting this vision for a more connected, sustainable, and balanced Northern Ireland.
+Join us in supporting this vision for a more connected, sustainable, united and balanced Northern Ireland.